Texas Dram Shop Law in Relation to Drunk Driving Accidents

 Why are Dram Shop Laws Important?

-Not only are thousands of people injured and killed every year in Texas drunk driving accidents, but there’s also countless millions of dollars in damage inflicted upon property.
-Just pursuing legal action against the drunken drivers themselves does very little to stem the problem.
+Not only are thousands of people injured and killed every year in Texas driving accidents, but there’s also countless millions of dollars in damage inflicted upon property.
+Just pursuing legal action against the intoxicated drivers themselves does very little to stem the problem.
 Many of them just continue to make the same mistakes.

-Some other action is necessary to reduce the amount of drunken drivers in San Antonio.
+Some other action is necessary to reduce the amount of intoxicated drivers in San Antonio.
 Thus, while the state of Texas allows businesses to sell alcohol, it also compels them to serve booze in a reasonably responsible fashion.
-In this way, drinking establishments can stop drunken drivers before they become intoxicated and drive; instead of, merely having laws intended to clean up the mess after a wreck has happened.
+In this way, drinking establishments can stop intoxicated drivers before they become intoxicated and drive; instead of, merely having laws intended to clean up the mess after a wreck has happened.

 What are Dram Shop Laws?

 Now, you’re likely wondering what the laws are regarding the legal service of alcohol.
 In order to sell alcohol in Texas legally, a bar or restaurant must first hold a license to serve alcohol.
-Then, to avoid liability for the actions of its patrons, the drinking establishment must require that all of its employees attend training from a Texas Alcoholic Beverage Commission-approved training class on the duties involved with the responsible service of alcohol.
+Then, to avoid liability for the actions of its patrons, the establishment must require that all of its employees attend training from a Texas Alcoholic Beverage Commission-approved training class on the duties involved with the responsible service of alcohol.
 On top of requiring the training, the bar or restaurant must ensure everyone actually attends the training, and that they take their own tests and pass the classes.

-In these training sessions, the drinking establishment’s employees will receive training on TABC policies for responsible service.
+In these training sessions, the establishment’s employees will receive training on TABC policies for responsible service.
 First and foremost, a bar should not continue service to a patron who has become noticeably intoxicated.
-The servers in the bar or restaurant are therefore expected to keep a diligent watch for patrons who have become drunk, and this means observing changes in their appearance or behavior.
-Depending upon the specific individual, people exhibit many different symptoms of drunkenness: trouble in balancing or walking, aggressive behavior, loud talking, slurring words, disheveled appearance, blood-shot eyes, falling asleep, spilling drinks, overtly sexual behavior, or staring into space.
+The servers in the bar or restaurant are therefore expected to keep a diligent watch for patrons who have become intoxicated, and this means observing changes in their appearance or behavior.
+Depending upon the specific individual, people exhibit many different symptoms of intoxication: trouble in balancing or walking, aggressive behavior, loud talking, slurring words, disheveled appearance, blood-shot eyes, falling asleep, spilling drinks, overtly sexual behavior, or staring into space.
 Servers must be on the lookout for these tell-tale signs of intoxication.
 Although, some bar patrons, particularly habitual drinkers, can be adept at concealing the external signs of intoxication.
 In that event, a responsible server needs to keep an eye on the patron’s tab.
-Even if a customer doesn’t appear drunk, the fact that a female drank six shots in the past two hours should indicate she’s intoxicated.
+Even if a customer doesn’t appear intoxicated, the fact that a female drank six shots in the past two hours should indicate she’s intoxicated.

 Once a patron has been identified as having become intoxicated, then service should be stopped immediately, and the bar or restaurant should have some sort of system in place for assisting the patron in getting home safely.

 While you may think these dram shop laws enter into overkill by holding drinking establishments liable for failing to have all of their employees attend TABC training (since only wait staff and bartenders will actually do the serving) you’re not considering the whole picture.
-There may be an occasion where a hostess observes a patron fall down drunk when walking to the bathroom.
+There may be an occasion where a hostess observes a patron fall down intoxicated when walking to the bathroom.
 In that event, the hostess needs to know the TABC guidelines and expectations that service should be cut off and a cab called for the patron before they become a danger to themselves or others.

 Challenges to Filing a Dram Shop Lawsuit in Texas

-While you have the right to seek compensation from a San Antonio bar or restaurant after being injured in an accident with an intoxicated driver, or losing a loved one due to the actions of a drunken driver, you must be able to convince the court that the bar or restaurant was negligent.
+While you have the right to seek compensation from a San Antonio bar or restaurant after being injured in an accident with an intoxicated driver, or losing a loved one due to the actions of a driver, you must be able to convince the court that the bar or restaurant was negligent.
 Accomplishing that feat usually requires the assistance of a San Antonio drunk driving accident attorney who has dealt with many other cases, because you need someone who knows how to investigate and find the evidence you need.

 At Grossman Law Offices, our San Antonio drunk driving accident lawyers have litigated countless dram shop cases in our more than two decades of business.
 Thus, we understand the necessities involved with a successful investigation – the first being sending a spoliation of evidence notice to the drinking establishment’s management.
 This notifies them that they’re being sued, instructs them not to destroy any evidence they may have, and asks them to furnish our attorneys with a complete list of all employees who were working on the night of the drunk driving accident.
 In the event that the bar or restaurant ignores the spoliation letter and disposes of evidence, then this could lead to a motion of summary judgment in your favor.

-Next, we begin investigating by questioning bar patrons and employees to see what we can learn about the drunken driver’s state of intoxication before leaving the bar in order to determine whether he or she was so drunk that the servers should have noticed it.
+Next, we begin investigating by questioning bar patrons and employees to see what we can learn about the drunken driver’s state of intoxication before leaving the bar in order to determine whether he or she was so intoxicated that the servers should have noticed it.
 We also examine the drinking establishment’s records to determine if it can prove that all of its employees received TABC training.

 Over the span of time we’ve been dealing with these types of cases, we’ve seen dram shop laws evolve from principles that were just recognized by common law, to legal concepts that were codified within Texas’ state law.
 We’ve also seen our methods of investigation evolve with the times.
-On top of questioning witnesses and reviewing records, we request copies of surveillance tapes that can show how intoxicated the drunken driver appeared to be in the presence of servers.
+On top of questioning witnesses and reviewing records, we request copies of surveillance tapes that can show how intoxicated the driver appeared to be in the presence of servers.
 Videos can also show the servers handing the driver drink after drink.
 We can take advantage of technology to check the driver’s cell phone records or social media activity in order to find drinking companions who can testify to the driver’s level of intoxication before leaving the bar.
 Finally, we can subpoena the driver’s bank or credit card records to prove how much alcohol he or she purchased before leaving the bar.

 Our Bexar County attorneys know that a dram shop case can’t be won without a significant amount of evidence to establish the negligence of the bar’s servers.